 We’re seeing a lot of people experimenting with things like how do we use more automation, how do we reduce variability in our process by actually bringing automation into drilling a production drill hole or an LHD truck.
 We’ve seen people start to think about how we use consumer electronic devices to actually bring mobile into the professional workplace so that you’re not burdened with paperwork orders.

-You're starting to see AI being used in some quite interesting ways within processing.
-What's really exciting is a controller type operation within concentration plants to drive up yield.
-That's a very exciting and high-value area.
-We're also seeing a lot of digital transformation in maintenance as well: how do we predict failures better?
+What’s really exciting is a controller type operation within concentration plants to drive up yield.
+That’s a very exciting and high-value area.
+We’re also seeing a lot of digital transformation in maintenance as well: how do we predict failures better?

 MINING.com: Is there any part of the mining sector that is leading the charge?
 Are large cap miners further ahead than mid-cap or juniors?

 Richard Sellschop: It’s a little bit of all of the above.
 Some large mining houses, such as Rio Tinto and BHP, are pushing hard in a very constructive direction.
 They are inspirational examples of what can be done.
 We also see some mid-caps doing some very interesting work.
 Codelco in Chile is doing some fascinating work on the remote operating centers.
 We see Barrick Gold being quite bold in their vision of what’s the pace and scale to move at.
 Generally it’s on the mid cap or larger company size where there’s enough bandwidth to think about a bold vision.
 There’s also enough of a balance sheet to make investments with and enough bandwidth to think about whom do we partner with and how do we get this done.

 MINING.com: If companies are embarking on a digital transformation, I assume people are worried about their jobs.
 How do companies cope with these concerns?